 As the Executive Director of the Translational Research Institute for Space Health (TRISH) at Baylor College of Medicine, Dorit Donoviel is leading the effort to build a collaborative knowledge base that can be used by scientists, physicians, and those building spaceships and habitats that safeguard human health.
-At Aspen Ideas: Health, she'll join us for a fascinating conversation about the ways in which space research and innovation are helping to advance health on Earth.
-Before Dorit takes the stage, we caught up with her for a Q&A to learn about TRISH's current work and the promise of this new era of space travel.
+During Aspen Ideas: Health, she took part in fascinating conversation about the ways in which space research and innovation are helping to advance health on Earth.
+We caught up with her for a Q&A to learn about TRISH's current work and the promise of this new era of space travel.

 For more than 60 years, NASA has pushed the boundaries of human exploration of space, but the commercial spaceflight revolution is now well underway.
 Tell us about TRISH’s role as we enter this new era.